RoBOPPics/BB/_pages/app-man-connect.md

 ![Connect Alert Image](../assets/images/ConnectAlert500.png){: width="300" .align-center }

-You then have two options: Log In Only, and Log In and Connect.
+After clicking OK, you have two options: Log In Only, and Log In and Connect.

 ![Connect Image](../assets/images/Connect500.png){: width="300" .align-center }

 ## Log In Only
-You can create your Username and Password on the RoBOPPics site.
+If have not created a Username and Password, then you will now be prompted to create one.
+Once you have these, you can use the "Log in Only" functionality.

-"Log in Only" lets you log in, using your Username and Password, without connecting to your BallBOPPer.
+"Log in Only" lets you log in, using your Username and Password, without connecting to a BallBOPPer.

 This allows you to create and edit your Drills, Patterns and Playlists from whereever you want: at home, on the train, or during a break at work.